Avg: 3.6 from 5 votes

 From the end of the canyon overlook trail, head north up slickrock until the reddish rock starts transitioning to white.
 Follow slickrock ledges out west and contour around.
 One gully in particular interrupts the ledge - we found it best to descend the gully a bit from our ledge onto red slickrock.
 Follow the bench around and below some chossy points to a good overlook.

 Here, you should see a line of bolts ascending up and left.
 Follow these for a rope length and a half until the terrain eases.
+Frankly, I thought this section was quite easy mentally and physically compared to the lower slabs.

 Descend the route.
 A single 60 m is fine with several raps or handlines.